Italian Brazilians: Citizenship

 According to the Brazilian Constitution, anyone born in the country is a Brazilian citizen by birthright.
 In addition, many born in Italy have become naturalized citizens after they settled in Brazil.
 The Brazilian government used to prohibit multiple citizenship.
 However, that changed in 1994 by a new constitutional amendment.
 After the changes, over half a million Italian-Brazilians have requested recognition of their Italian citizenship.

 According to Italian legislation, an individual with an Italian parent is automatically recognized as an Italian citizen.
 To exercise the rights and obligations of citizenship, individual must have all documents registered in Italy, which normally involves the local consulate or embassy.
 Some limitations are applied to the process of recognition such as the renouncement of the Italian citizenship by the individual or the parent (if before the child's birth), a second limitation is that women transferred citizenship to their children only after 1948.
 After a constitutional reform in Italy, Italian citizens abroad may elect representatives to the Italian Chamber of Deputies and the Italian Senate.
 Italian citizens residing in Brazil elect representatives together with Argentina, Uruguay and other countries in South America.
 According to Italian Senator Edoardo Pollastri, over half-a-million Brazilians are waiting to have their Italian citizenship recognized.

 History

 Italian crisis in late 19th century

 Italy did not become a unified national state until 1861.
 Before then, Italy was politically divided into several kingdoms, duchies, and other small states.
-This history of political fragmentation influenced deeply the character of the Italian migrant: "Before 1914, the typical Italian migrant was a man without a clear national identity but with strong attachments to his town or village or region of birth, to which half of all migrants returned."
+The legacy of political fragmentation influenced deeply the character of the Italian migrant: "Before 1914, the typical Italian migrant was a man without a clear national identity but with strong attachments to his town or village or region of birth, to which half of all migrants returned."